mos311063/MyPortfolio/README.md

 ## Description && Purpose

-This portfolio is done as part of assignment at coder academy(Melbourne). it purpose is to give information about me and also serve as show case for my project and my ability.
+This portfolio is done as part of assignment at coder academy(Melbourne). it mainly purpose is to give information about me and also serve as show case for my project and my ability.

 ## Target Audience